-The board of directors has also established the central controlling unit of operational risk management that is independent of business lines, as well as functional units responsible for management of each sub-category of operational risk.

-In addition, an operational risk administrator is designated in each branch and division who is in charge of operational risk management in the branch or division and acts as a liaison officer between the branch or division and a functional unit of the operational risk management.
+The Bank also possesses a central controlling unit for operational risk, independent from all business lines, as well as functional units responsible for the management of each sub-categorical risk.
+Furthermore, an operational risk administrator is designated in each branch and division.
+The administrator is in charge of the operational risk management of his or her branch (division), and acts as a liaison officer between the branch (division), and the functional units stated above.

-• Basic approach of Operational Risk Management
+Basic approach of Operational Risk Management